-Using a stochastic life cycle model with endogenous financial knowledge accumulation, we show that financial knowledge is a key determinant of wealth inequality.
-The mechanism we posit is that financial knowledge enables individuals to better allocate resources over their lifetimes in a world of uncertainty and imperfect insurance.
-Moreover, because of how the U.S. social insurance system works, better-educated individuals have the most to gain from investing in financial knowledge.
-As a result, making financial knowledge accumulation endogeneous amplifies differences in accumulated retirement wealth over the life cycle.
-According to our estimates, from 30 to 40 percent of wealth inequality can be accounted for by financial knowledge.
+We show that financial knowledge is a key determinant of wealth inequality in a stochastic lifecycle model with endogenous financial knowledge accumulation, where financial knowledge enables individuals to better allocate lifetime resources in a world of uncertainty and imperfect insurance.
+Moreover, because of how the U.S. social insurance system works, better-educated individuals have most to gain from investing in financial knowledge.
+Our parsimonious specification generates substantial wealth inequality relative to a one-asset saving model and one where returns on wealth depend on portfolio composition alone.
+We estimate that 30-40 percent of retirement wealth inequality is accounted for by financial knowledge.

 ^{}The research reported herein was performed pursuant to a grant from the U.S. Social Security Administration (SSA) to the Financial Literacy Center, funded under the Financial Literacy Research Consortium.
 The authors also acknowledge support provided by Netspar, the Pension Research Council and Boettner Center at The Wharton School of the University of Pennsylvania, and the RAND Corporation.
-Michaud acknowledges additional support from the Fond Québécois de Recherche sur la Société et la Culture (FQRSC #145848).
+Michaud acknowledges additional support from the Fonds de Recherche du Québec sur la Société et la Culture (FQRSC #145848).
 We thank Hugh Hoikwang Kim and Yong Yu for excellent research assistance.
-Helpful comments were received from Marco Angrisani, Charlie Brown, Tabea Bucher-Koenen, Joao Cocco, Eric French, Dan Gottlieb, Michael Hurd, Jan Kabatek, Tullio Jappelli, Raimond Maurer, Alex Michaelides, Kim Peijnenburg, Karl Scholz, Hans-Martin von Gaudecker, Susann Rohwedder, Maarten van Rooij, Frank Stafford, Jeremy Tobacman, Chao Wei, and participants at seminars at the Carlson School of Management, CeRP, The George Washington University, McGill University, Netspar, Tilburg University, The Wharton School, the 2012 NBER Summer Institute, the 2012 NBER-Oxford Saïd-CFS-EIEF Conference on Household Finance, and the 2013 ASSA Meetings in San Diego.
+Helpful comments were received from Marco Angrisani, Charlie Brown, Tabea Bucher-Koenen, Bryan Campbell, Joao Cocco, Eric French, Dan Gottlieb, Michael Hurd, Jan Kabatek, Tullio Jappelli, Raimond Maurer, Alex Michaelides, Kim Peijnenburg, Karl Scholz, Hans-Martin von Gaudecker, Susann Rohwedder, Maarten van Rooij, Frank Stafford, Jeremy Tobacman, Chao Wei, and participants at seminars at the Carlson School of Management, CeRP, The George Washington University, Kellog School of Management, McGill University, Netspar, Tilburg University, The Wharton School of the University of Pennsylvania, the 2012 NBER Summer Institute, the 2012 NBER-Oxford Saïd-CFS-EIEF Conference on Household Finance, the 2013 ASSA Meetings in San Diego, and the 2015 World Meetings of the Econometric Society in Montreal.
 We also thank Audrey Brown and Donna St. Louis for editorial assistance.
-Opinions and conclusions expressed herein are solely those of the authors and do not represent the opinions or policy of SSA, any agency of the Federal Government, or any other institution with which the authors are affiliated. ©2014 Lusardi, Michaud, and Mitchell.
+Opinions and conclusions expressed herein are solely those of the authors and do not represent the opinions or policy of SSA, any agency of the Federal Government, or any other institution with which the authors are affiliated. ©2015 Lusardi, Michaud, and Mitchell.
 All rights reserved.